mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Memphis
+  - name: The University of Memphis
     url: https://www.memphis.edu

 # Short bio (displayed in user profile at end of posts)